All around Calgary there are trails to hike, rivers and lakes to kayak, wildlife to spot, arts to marvel at, and cultures or histories to learn about.

 Driving Time: 2 hrs

-The Saskatoon Farm Annual Spring Market
+The Saskatoon Farm Annual Spring Markets

 Market shopping is always a better experience when the market itself is adorably decorated and landscaped.
-The Saskatoon Farm Annual Spring market will offer just that along with over 130 rural Alberta vendors.
+The Saskatoon Farm Annual Spring Market (April 25 & 26) will offer just that along with over 80 rural Alberta vendors.
 You can find fresh-cut flowers, jewelry, food, clothing, bath and body products, and a lot more.
-The admission is $5.50/person, and children under 5 years old get in for free.
-The Market is open April 24-25th, 2021.
-Even if you are not free that weekend, Saskatoon Farm makes for a great day trip and they also have a Mexican fusion restaurant onsite.
+Plus, there is a special market on Mother’s Day weekend too.

 Driving Time: 20-40m